 I had a case where my client was barred from a senior citizen residence because he had a history of not signing in.
 If an order barring you from an apartment complex was issued by a court with the proper jurisdiction and in compliance with procedure ( you were aware of the order and had an...Read more »

 That would depend on what you were arrested for, and the reason you can't make the court date.
 You, most probably, will not be able to get a new court date.
 You should obtain counsel in Delaware immediately and inform him/her of the reason you want a new date.
-The more serious to offense, the less...Read more »
+The more serious to offense, the...Read more »

 In this case, there was a probable cause hearing but there was never a police investigation.
 There were 2 complaining witnesses who stated the defendant committed a felony.
-A probable cause hearing is held and the police don't offer any additional information from an investigation aside from the...
+A probable cause hearing is held and the police don't offer any additional information from an investigation aside from...
 Read more »

 Probable cause hearing is to determine if there is sufficient reason to hold the defendant in custody pending trial.
 If the defendant was charged with 6 counts he was indicted.
 The indictment is the charging document.
 The conviction would not be vacated because of a probable cause hearing.

 Citation may be mistaken I looked at the criminal code and the last entry is 2C:66-10.
 Chapters 67 through 97 are reserved for future sections of the code.